How to Stop Diarrhea in Babies Fast, Safely at Home

 - New foods during weaning

-- Antibiotics (which disturb gut bacteria)
+- Antibiotics (which disturb gut bacteria balance)

 - Teething-related gut sensitivity (mild, short-lasting)